Sam Fender: Political views

 Fender holds left-wing views, but has said that the British Left had "alienated their grassroots supporters" by concentrating on identity politics, leaving the working class to "being picked up by the right".
 He felt that "the increasing polarisation of political discourse" is a problem that makes "debate and compromise all but impossible".
 Fender was also a supporter of Jeremy Corbyn, telling The Big Issue: "I loved Corbyn, quite frankly.
 I mean, he fucked up a lot of things.
 But I think his heart was in the right place and that's something that we've not seen for a long time.
 I just think he was done a massive disservice by the British press.
 And I think a lot of people who he would have potentially helped, were groomed to hate him."

 In July 2020, he signed an open letter to the UK Minister for Women and Equalities, Liz Truss, calling for a ban on all forms of LGBT conversion therapy.
 In late 2021, Fender felt disillusioned by politicians and political parties, saying that his "only allegiance now is to 'people.
 In November 2023, Fender signed an open letter calling for a ceasefire in Gaza.
-In August 2025, Fender brought out activists including Greta Thunberg at a concert in Demark to voice support for Palestine.
+In August 2025, Fender brought out activists including Greta Thunberg at a concert in Denmark to voice support for Palestine.

-In an interview with The Sunday Times in 2025, Fender commented that "white boys from nowhere towns" are increasingly drawn to figures like Andrew Tate because they feel "shamed" for privileges they do not recognize.
-He later clarified that his remarks were misunderstood, explaining that many young men, including his own nephews, encounter such influencers online while seeking role models, and emphasized that masculinity doesn't need to be drowned in misogyny.
+In an interview with The Sunday Times in 2025, Fender commented that "white boys from nowhere towns" are increasingly drawn to figures like Andrew Tate because they feel "shamed" for privileges they do not recognise.
+He later clarified that his remarks were misunderstood, explaining that many young men, including his own nephews, encounter such influencers online while seeking role models, and emphasised that masculinity does not need to be drowned in misogyny.

 In November 2025, Fender joined several other artists in contributing a silent track to the protest album Is This What We Want?, which calls on the British government not to legalise music theft for the benefit of AI companies.